Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 You should now see a list of all the programs and apps that have used data within the past 30 days.
 They should be listed in order of their data usage with the items that used the most data listed at the top.

-Now, the above being said, I have a hunch that the culprit might actually be malware instead of a data-hungry program.
-In fact, I’m fairly certain that you’ll discover that to be the case based on the way you use your computer and Internet connection.
+Actually, I’m fairly certain that you’ll discover that to be the case based on the way you use your computer and Internet connection.

 I believe you’ll be able to resolve your data-overage issue by running a thorough malware scan on your PC by following the steps listed in this post.

-I hope this helps Gary.
+I hope this helps, Gary.
 Good luck!

 Update from Gary: You were right about the malware Rick.
 I scanned my computer with the programs you suggested and they found a LOT of viruses and adware.
 My computer’s running a lot faster now.
 Thanks for your help!